otrv4/otrv4/architecture-decisions/001-security-level.md

 ```
 SHAKE-256(x, y) = The 'y' first bytes of SHAKE-256 output for input 'x'
 ```

-Unlike the SHAKE standard, notice that the output size here is defined in bytes.

 In OTRv4, long-term key verification can be done by using the Socialist Millionaires Protocol (SMP) or by doing a manual fingerprint comparison.
 The